mauroalberti/directionalslope/README.md

 *Fig. 4.
 Horn (1981) method.*

+## Data processing

+### Input

+Required input data is the DEM, the source for the slope calculation.
+It must be projected (i.e., not in Long-Lat coordinates).
+The unit for vertical distances has to be the same as for the horizontal ones.

+#### Uniform direction

+For uniform direction analysis, the user can provide direction values in three ways:

+ a) a single value (in degrees), e.g. 300;

+ b) two values (start and stop), separated by a forward slash, e.g. 80/90: the slopes will be calculated for the range comprised between start and stop values, with a step of 1° (if start is less than stop) or -1° (if stop is less than start);

+ c) three values, separated by a forward slash, e.g., 0/350/10: they correspond to start, stop and step values.
+A set of slopes will be automatically calculated with the given range and with the provided step.
+Each result file will have a suffix in its name describing the specific direction value.

+#### Spatially-changing directions

+For variable orientation analysis, a grid where each cell stores a specific direction (in decimal degrees) is required.
+Its geographical extent and cell size of the direction grid may be different from those of the DEM.

+### Output

+The output consists of one or more grids, in ESRI ascii format, with the same geographical parameters (i.e., cell resolution, lower-left corner) as the input DEM, and slope values expressed in decimal degrees, positive for downwards orientations, and negative for upwards orientations (the opposite with respect to the previous versions).
+Maximum slope is obviously always positive.

+The output files are saved in the folder defined by the user, with the name of each file will be made up by the basename and a suffix related to the specific calculation parameters (both used slope method and analysis type parameters):

+#### Slope methods

+  'ZT': Zevenbergen & Thorne (1987)

+  'H': Horn (1981)

+#### Analysis types

+  'm': maximum slope

+  'ud': uniform directions, followed by the specific angle value

+  'vd': variable directions

+### Examples

+  'slope01_H_ud_180.0.asc': 'slope01' is the basename, 'H' means Horn (1981) method, 'ud' is the uniform directions option, with a value of 180.0 degrees.

+  'result_ZT_vd.asc': 'result' is the basename, 'ZT' means Zevenbergen & Thorne (1987) method, 'vd' is the variable directions option.

 ## Case study

 Note: the sign convention for slope followed in this example refers to the previous versions of the module, inverted with respect to the current one.